 Place one tablespoon of dandelion root in a saucepan.
 Cover with cold water and bring to boil.
 Simmer on low heat for 10 minutes.
 Stir occasionally.
 Let the tea steep for 10 minutes.
 Strain the liquid through a sieve into a cup.
 A teaspoon of honey or sugar may be added if desired.
 Drink once to three times a day before meals on an empty stomach.

 George Cairns, American Midwest farmer, in the following link explains how he has got rid of the prostate cancer using powder from the roots of dandelion.
 In the article, he explains how to prepare and use the powder from the dandelion root.

-Research has confirmed that dandelion root has significant cleansing action on the liver.
-It has traditionally been used in the early stage of diabetes, stimulating insulin release from the pancreas and supporting stable blood sugar levels.
+Research has confirmed that dandelion root has a significant cleansing action on the liver.
+It has traditionally been used in the early stage of diabetes, stimulating insulin release from the pancreas, and supporting stable blood sugar levels.

 Results from dandelion root tea may vary from person to person.
 What works for some people, does not work for others.